 Good Reasons to Skip the Alarm

 - Murphy's Law; namely, if something can go wrong, it will.
 Eventually, some agent is going to set off the alarm and won't have the code.
 Is that a big deal?
 It depends.
-It may just mean an annoyance for the agent selling the property.
-On the other hand, if your alarm company or the city charges for too many false alarms, it could be expensive.
+It may just mean an annoyance to the agent selling the property.
+On the other hand, if your alarm company or the city charges you for too many false alarms, it could be expensive.

 - Your secret alarm code isn't nearly as secret anymore.
 If you include the code in your MLS listing, anyone who can read the confidential agent comments can learn it and visit the home (including maybe a real estate agent's sister's sleazy new boyfriend; hey, stuff happens in the real world).
-If you tuck a copy of the code in the lockbox, an agent yakking on the cell phone while he puts the key back after a showing might not notice that it fell out for the neighborhood kids or the mailman to find.
+If you tuck a copy of the code in the lockbox, an agent yakking on the phone while he puts the key back after a showing might not notice that it fell out for the neighborhood kids or the mailman to find.

 - Your secret password isn't a secret either.
 Why?
-Well, when one of those random knuckleheads sets off the alarm, the alarm company is going to call the house.
+Well, if one of those random knuckleheads sets off the alarm, the alarm company is going to call the house.
 Whoever is there is going to have to know the password or else guards will be on their way.
 And who will the knuckleheads call?
 Your agent.
 Better hope she knows the password and she's by her phone.

 - If you decide not to make any of those secret codes public, you could always just insist that your agent be there for every showing.
 That's secure.
 It's also a good way to exclude potential buyers.
 If a buyer's agent is forced to make an appointment and arrange a tour around that appointment, they might skip your house.
-Some of them will do it, but some will look for other homes that aren't so much hassle.
+Some of them will do it, but some will look for other homes that aren't so much of a hassle.